OrdinaryMagician/saya_m/README.md

 *"Well, if it works for them, it should work for me."*

 Allows you to harmlessly wade through hazardous liquids for a limited time.
-In the process, it also allows you to breathe underwater.

 ---